 On the map below, you can see where this 10-day Guatemala itinerary will take you and where the main attractions and points of interest are located.
 Click on the icon in the top left corner of the map for more details.

-The itinerary covers Guatemala’s major highlights, such as Antigua, Lake Atitlan, Volcan Acatenango and El Paredon in central and southern Guatemala as well as Tikal in the northern part of the country.
+The itinerary covers the major highlights of Guatemala, such as Antigua, Lake Atitlan, Volcan Acatenango and El Paredon in central and southern Guatemala as well as Tikal in the northern part of the country.
 Note that in order to fit Tikal into this itinerary, you’ll have to take a domestic flight there and back from Guatemala City.

 10-day Guatemala itinerary: Best places to visit